A reduction theorem for the blockwise Navarro Alperin weight conjecture via H-triples: Abstract

 \section{Abstract}

-The Galois Alperin weight (GAW) conjecture has been reduced to the inductive GAW condition for simple groups.
+The Navarro Alperin weight (NAW) conjecture (also known as the Galois Alperin weight conjecture) has been reduced to the inductive NAW condition for simple groups.
 We proceed in two steps to refine this reduction.
-First, we propose the \emph{blockwise Galois Alperin weight (BGAW) conjecture} and define its associated \emph{inductive BGAW condition}.
-Second, assuming the inductive GAW (respectively, BGAW) condition for simple groups, we establish a stronger version of the GAW (respectively, BGAW) conjecture in terms of central (respectively, block) isomorphism of $\hH$-triples.
+First, we propose the \emph{blockwise Navarro Alperin weight (BNAW) conjecture} and define its associated \emph{inductive BNAW condition}.
+Second, assuming the inductive NAW (respectively, BNAW) condition for simple groups, we establish a stronger version of the NAW (respectively, BNAW) conjecture in terms of central (respectively, block) isomorphism of $\hH$-triples.

 {\textbf{Keywords:} Alperin weight conjecture, inductive conditions, Galois automorphisms, block isomorphisms.}